mikeizbicki/cmc-csci143/topic_02_docker/README.md

         1. `alpine`: a basic install of the alpine distro (most popular distro for containers due to extremely small size)
         1. `python`: an alpine container with latest python pre-installed

+    1. `docker image`
+        1. `docker image ls` - list images
+        1. `docker image rm` - remove image
+        1. `docker image prune` - remove all images

+        images can take up a lot of disk space, and so these tools can help you overcome quota problems

-    1. `docker run`: creates and runs a new container
+    1. `docker run <image>`: creates and runs a new container

         automatically calls `docker pull` if needed

+        possible arguments include:

         1. `-it`: use this flag whenever you are running an interactive command (such as `bash`); the `i` stands for interactive and the `t` stands for tty